jayant0146/shopping_mart/backend/readme.md

+For backend, npm init -y for package.json

+Dependencies Library:
+dotenv file to hide the secret key and other imp stuff To read the images in proper format, need of the express-formidable

+Browser status
+200 - Successful
+201 - Suceesfully added
+400, 500 - error

+Use of CryptoJS-AES to encrypt or decrypt the password, strong encryptong technique

 .env file to provide us with the secret key and helps for confidential data like in the payment method

 get used to print the data, i.e. response sent by the user